zpz/zpz.github.io/_posts/2022-01-28-connected-components.md

 Yes!
 That's the hallmark of computations that can be moved to `C` and achieve nice speedups.

 Nowadays, we don't have to move to `C` proper.
-We can use [numba](https://github.com/numba/numba), a Just-In-Time compiler for numerical functions in Python.
+Instead, we can use [numba](https://github.com/numba/numba), a Just-In-Time compiler for numerical functions in Python.
 Our code needs slight changes to take advantage of `numba`: